samalatesta/tbSTATIS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# TBebm
+# TBcompass

 ![Package Version](https://img.shields.io/badge/version-0.1.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 <!-- badges: start --> <!-- badges: end -->

-The TBebm package implements the event-based model to classify disease severity for TB patients using data collected at time of diagnosis.
+The TBcompass package implements the event-based model to classify disease severity for TB patients using data collected at time of diagnosis.
 We include functions to estimate the model, quantify model uncertainty, and visualize results.
-We provide a detailed vignette that walks through an example analysis using `TBebm`.
+We provide a detailed vignette that walks through an example analysis using `TBcompass`.

 ## Installation

-You can install the development version of `TBebm` from [GitHub](https://github.com/).
+You can install the development version of `TBcompass` from [GitHub](https://github.com/).
 We recommend setting the option `build_vignettes=T` when installing so the package vignette can be accessed in your local R environment.
-The `devtools` package must be installed prior to installing `TBebm`.
+The `devtools` package must be installed prior to installing `TBcompass`.

 ``` r
 # install.packages("devtools")